STATEMENT OF BELIEFS

 A. After partaking of the Passover, we strive to live a sin-free life of obedience as we observe the following seven days of Unleavened Bread, Leviticus 23:6; Matthew 16:12; Mark 8:14-15; Luke 12:1; Romans 6:13-22; 1Corinthians 5:6-8.

 B. Symbolizing the initial step toward righteousness and coming out of sin, this first day of Unleavened Bread on the 15th of Abib is a time we delight in observing, for this Sabbath begins the seven days of the Feast of Unleavened Bread.
-The seventh or last day is also a Sabbath, Abib 21, and pictures the complete coming out of the worldly way of sin and rebellion to follow the righteousness of our Savior, Yehoshua the Messiah, Exodus 12:15, 20; Numbers 28:17-25; Acts 20:6-7.
+The seventh or last day is also a Sabbath, Abib 21, and pictures the complete departure from the worldly way of sin and rebellion to follow the righteousness of our Savior, Y'hoshua HaMashiach, as described in Exodus 12:15, 20; Numbers 28:17-25; and Acts 20:6-7.

 10. Pentecost - Shavuot

 A. The day of Pentecost (Shavuoth) or Feast of Weeks is a Sabbath day and the third Annual Sabbath and is a very special convocation, Leviticus 23:15-21; Numbers 28:26, and is counted from the day after the weekly Sabbath that falls during the days of Unleavened Bread.
-Seven Sabbaths, seven complete weeks are counted, bringing us to the day after the weekly Sabbath known as Sunday or the first day of the week.
-It is observed as a memorial of the day Yehovah made the covenant with Israel at Sinai, Exodus 24:4-8.
+Seven Sabbaths, seven complete weeks, are counted, bringing us to the day after the weekly Sabbath known as Sunday or the first day of the week.
+It is observed as a memorial of the day Avinu Elohei made the covenant with Israel at Sinai, as recorded in Exodus 24:4-8.

 11. Day of Trumpets - Yom Teruah

-B. The Day of Trumpets is the fourth Annual Sabbath and begins the seventh month and is a holy convocation, Leviticus 23:24-25, reminding us to keep our minds on heavenly things so that we rejoice upon the return of our Savior at the last trump, Luke 21:27-28.
+B. The Day of Trumpets is the fourth Annual Sabbath.
+It begins in the seventh month and is a holy convocation, as stated in Leviticus 23:24-25, reminding us to keep our minds on heavenly things so that we may rejoice upon the return of our Savior at the last trumpet, as mentioned in Luke 21:27-28.

 12. Day of Atonement - Yom Kippur